Our

 articles.

-County Humane Society
+Edge Humane Society

-County Humane Society!
+Edge Humane Society!
 They are one of my favorite organizations

 and three of my own pets have been adopted from them (including

+their facilities.
 The cat colony is especially fun!

 Humane